UserScape/doctrine-bundle/readme.md

 ## License

 Doctrine is licensed under the LGPL (GNU Lesser General Public License).
 For more information, consult the "license.txt" file within the "lib" directory.

+For more information about Doctrine, consult the official [Doctrine website](http://www.doctrine-project.org/).